tbretl/adept-fc/README.md

 This repository has the code that will run onboard the ADEPT-FC aircraft, to test flight control with distributed electric propulsion.

+# Running the autopilot
+1. build the software `make all`
+2. type `sudo ./bin/adept_fc >&1 | tee outlog.dat`

+This will print outputs to the terminal and to the file `outlog.dat` (usefull for flights when the terminal isn't attached).

 # VN-200 Module with ZCM Integration

 Compile with this command in folder `/vnins`: